 Killer Instinct is a fighting game developed by Rare.
 It was published by Midway on the arcade, and by Nintendo for the Super Nintendo Entertainment System and Game Boy.
 The game is well-known for the large amount of combos that a player can dole out.

 Nintendo originally planned Killer Instinct for early release on the Nintendo 64.
 Killer Instinct and Cruis'n USA were actually among the first Nintendo 64 games announced.
 When manufacturing issues delayed the system's release, Nintendo debuted Killer Instinct on the SNES instead in late 1995.
+The N64 would instead get a port of Killer Instinct 2 entitled Killer Instinct Gold the year after.

 Killer Instinct uses a basic 2D fighting layout, where players face each other from opposite sides of an arena and move primarily left and right, attacking from standing, jumping, or crouching positions.
 Its gameplay expanded on other 1990s fighters in important ways, including match format, multi-part combo system, and through the introduction of "breakers."